Guide ยท Financial Calculator

 Example: starting from scratch, $1,500/month invested

 Investing $1,500 a month at a 7% average annual return, starting from zero, reaches the $1.2 million FIRE number in about 25 years.
 Over that time you contribute $450,000 yourself โ compounding does the rest.
+See the compound interest guide for a deeper look at how this growth works.

 What if you already have savings?